 - Case management fee

 - Other miscellaneous costs

-Since both parties would have to agree to go through mediation, it follows that both will have to pay the cash to facilitate and pay for the divorce arbitration cost.
+But in reality, since both parties would have to agree to go through mediation, it follows that both will have to pay the amount to facilitate and pay for the divorce arbitration cost.
 This is mostly the case where issues are in serious contest.

 On average, cases are resolved in 2-3 mediation sessions.
 Put simply, both sides are allowed to present the items that they’re negotiating about and what their positions are, and once they see eye to eye after 2-3 sessions, a resolution is reached.